prasadanilmore/Flask-Airflow-ETL/README.md

 ### Implementation
 The ETL (Extract, Transform, Load) task involves processing JSON data, calculating the net merchandise value for ordered products based on VAT rates, and persisting the results in a data storage system.
 The Python ETL script follows these steps:

-- Data Loading: The script reads JSON data from the provided file path.
+- Data Loading: The ETL job reads JSON data from the /etl/resources directory.
-- VAT Rate Calculation: For each product in the data, it calculates the net merchandise value based on predefined VAT rates.
+- VAT Rate Calculation: Calculates the net merchandise value by applying VAT rates (7% for cold foods, 15% for hot foods, and 9% for beverages).
 - Data Transformation: The processed data is transformed into a structured format.
 - Data Loading: The transformed data is inserted into a PostgreSQL database.